baus/install-discourse/README.md

 # Overview
 Copyright 2013 by Christopher Baus christopher@baus.net.
-License under GPL 1.3
+Licensed under GPL 1.3

 Discourse is the new [web discussion forum software](http://discourse.org) by Jeff Atwood.
 Based on the current state of forum software, I'm confident it is going to be a breakout success, but it is still in a very early state,